 When most people think of Paris, they think of iconic sights, like the Eiffel Tower, Notre Dame, and the Arc de Triomphe.
-These sites are important emblems of France’s history, but today Paris is one of the most important business, financial, and political centers of the world.
-It has one of the highest GDPs of any city in the world, and is home to Fortune Global 500 companies that specialize in insurance, banking, and energy.
+These sites are emblems of France’s history, but today Paris is one of the most important business, financial, and political centers of the world.
+It has one of the highest GDPs of any city and is home to Fortune Global 500 companies that specialize in insurance, banking, and energy.
+As an important location in the European Union, Paris is also home to international agencies such as the European Institute for Security Studies, the OECD, and UNESCO.

 Paris will also be your classroom.
-Imagine studying for an exam on the lawns near the Eiffel Tower, taking in the beauty of the art at the Musée d’Orsay, or strolling along the River Seine, a UNESCO World Heritage site.
-Welcome to study abroad!
+Imagine studying for an exam at a café near the Eiffel Tower, taking in the beauty of the art at the Musée d’Orsay, or strolling along the River Seine, a UNESCO World Heritage Site.
+Everything you do will be part of your learning experience.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.